foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_SW.rst

    Project selection tab, one project added

-An existing source tree directory can also be added, which, for example, has been manually unpacked.
+An existing source tree directory can also be added, which, for example, was downloaded from GitHub and manually unpacked.
 The button ``Add from existing directory`` must be used.
 The folder will not be copied to the workspace directory.
 It will only be linked to the list of available directories.
 This possibility is not used in the quickstart guide.

 .. _html_docu_generation: